Senior Portfolio Strategist Fixed Income Strategies Portfolio Advisory Group – U.S.

 He earned a Master of Business Administration in finance from the University of Minnesota’s Carlson School of Management.
 Thomas also has a Bachelor of Science in finance from the University of Denver.

-He obtained the Chartered Financial Analyst designation from the CFA Institute and has passed the FINRA General Securities Representative Series 7 exam.
+He obtained the Chartered Financial Analyst designation from the CFA Institute and has passed the FINRA General Securities Representative Series 7 and 24 exam.

 As expected, the Fed held off on a rate cut this week.
 But as policymakers await more economic data before a likely September rate cut, the data may already be signaling the central bank is too late.